4 Tips for Starting a Consulting Business on the Side

-Consult Your Employee Agreement
+1. Ensure Your Employee Agreement Allows It

 Any agreements you signed when you came on board with your current employer may include provisions that restrict or limit your ability to freelance as an independent consultant.
 These restrictions could include non-compete agreements, conflict of interest guidelines, or requirements that mandate disclosure of all outside employment.
 In some cases, employment agreements may outright prohibit additional employment, or even retain rights to any projects or work you do while employed—even if they are done outside of work.

-Before launching your consultancy or taking on a project, obtain a copy of this agreement along with any other restrictions from your company’s HR department so you can make sure you are in compliance.
+Before launching your consultancy or taking on a project, obtain a copy of this agreement along with any other restrictions from your company’s HR department so you can make sure you are complying.
 You may also consider consulting an attorney to go over any agreements or language to ensure full understanding.

-Clearly Define Your Goals
+2. Review and Define Your Business Goals

 Part-time independent consultants may have unique goals to consider regarding their dual-employment status.
 While some part-time consultants may plan to moonlight indefinitely, many view their situation as temporary as they transition into full-time independence or as they decide whether to commit to consulting or to their current employer.

 From the outset, it’s important to clearly determine what your goals are.
 These goals should also include a timeline and list of criteria.
 For example, if you’re planning on transitioning to full-time independence, outline the standards you will use to signal each phase of your transition such as a certain sustained income or number of clients needed to leave your current job.
-If you’re testing out independent consulting before deciding whether or not to commit, creating objectives as markers of success or failure can help you determine where to focus your career efforts.
+If you’re testing out independent consulting before deciding whether to commit, creating objectives as markers of success or failure can help you determine where to focus your career efforts.

-Manage Your Time Carefully
+3. Manage Your Time Carefully

 Starting your own business and landing your first clients can be arduous and time-consuming, particularly if your hours are limited by another job.
-Make sure to keep the working hours for your two jobs completely separate.
+Make sure to keep the working hours for your two jobs separate.
 Clearly communicate your availability to any current or potential clients so they understand when you are and are not available.
 Also, take great care to ensure you don’t inadvertently use any resources—time or otherwise—from your current employer in pursuit of your consultancy.
 In many cases, this may be grounds for termination.